Self-Contradictory Reasoning Evaluation and Detection: Finer-grained categories

-We report the results of all categories in Table \ref{tab:finer-grained results}.
+We call GPT-3.5 2400 times in this section with an approximate cost of \$50.
+We report the results of all categories on WinoBias Anti (test) set in Table \ref{tab:finer-grained-results}.
 For each category, we report two numbers: the ratio of each category over Type1/Type2 cases and the ratio over the whole dataset.
-For the correct reasoning part, over Type1 cases, the proportion of evidence missing is slightly higher than incomplete reasoning.
-However, over the whole dataset, the ratio of evidence missing is much higher than incomplete reasoning except for zero-shot (A) which indicates even in the RR cases, the model often fixates on part of question to reason.
-Such observation raises concerns towards how much we can trust models in the correct reasoning leading to correct answer cases, it is possible for model to get lucky.
+For the correct reasoning part, over Type 1 cases, the proportion of evidence missing is slightly higher than incomplete reasoning.
+However, over the whole dataset, the ratio of evidence missing is much higher than incomplete reasoning except for zero-shot (A) which indicates even in the RR cases, the model often fixates on part of the question to reason.
+Such observation raises concerns about how much we can trust models in the correct reasoning leading to correct answer cases, it is possible for model to get lucky.
+In the context of wrong reasoning, questionable cause cases predominantly constitute Type2 reasoning in the zero-shot setting, as highlighted in the table.
+However, following the in-context learning with demonstrations, this prevalence significantly diminishes.
+Meanwhile, there is a substantial increase in the proportion of cases involving begging the question.
+Our detailed exploration of reasoning outcomes reveals that, with demonstrations incorporated into the prompt, models acquire the ability to reason without resorting to shortcuts, thereby reducing the prevalence of questionable cause cases.
+Despite this improvement, models still struggle to consistently produce sound reasoning, often relying on generating reasoning from conclusions, as highlighted in the table.
+Similar to questionable cause, circular reasoning problems are solved in the few-shot setting, demonstrating that few-shot prompting prevents models from using shortcuts to reason.